Creatio vs Pipedrive

 Pipedrive is the CRM for small and medium-sized sales teams that want to start closing deals fast.
 Its visual, kanban-style pipeline makes deal tracking intuitive, and pricing starts at just $14/month per seat.
 Pipedrive excels at the core sales workflow: managing deals, automating follow-ups, and keeping reps focused on selling.
 But it lacks native marketing automation, customer service features, and the customization that larger organizations need.

 Both platforms organize and automate the sales process once contacts are in the system.
-But neither solves the upstream problem: finding the right buyers, understanding when they're in-market, and knowing what to say when you reach them.
-That's where ZoomInfo changes the equation.
+But neither solves the upstream problem: finding the right buyers, understanding when they are in-market, and knowing what to say when you reach them.
+That is where ZoomInfo changes the equation.

-ZoomInfo is an AI-powered GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that lets your sales reps walk into every call knowing why the deal is moving, who is championing it, and what is likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 Your leaders can see deal risk before it shows up in CRM stage fields.
-That depth comes from the GTM Context Graph, an intelligence layer built on a B2B dataset of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts, and behavioral signals.
+That depth comes from the GTM Context Graph, an intelligence layer built on a B2B dataset of 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any other front-end.

-If you want to see what your pipeline looks like when it's powered by verified data and contextual intelligence, start with ZoomInfo.
+If you want to see what your pipeline looks like when it is powered by verified data and contextual intelligence, start with ZoomInfo.

 Creatio vs. Pipedrive vs. ZoomInfo at a glance